pmjph/tokio-warp-xactor-yahoofinance/README.md

-# async-tide-crypto
+# tokio-warp-xactor-yahoo
-Tide, async-std and actor for crypto-finance
+Warp, tokio and xactor for yahooo-finance